 Sourdough and Alaska Green Jeep.
 All the offices are reasonable walks from any of the docks, though shuttle buses are available.

-- there are 2 gas stations in Skagway (at 2nd Avenue and State Street, and 4th Avenue and Main Street), priced at $4.425 per gallon as of April 9, 2014 (a 5% discount is given off that price for cash sales at the 2nd/State station).
+- there are 2 gas stations in Skagway (at 2nd Avenue and State Street, and 4th Avenue and Main Street).
+On June 16, 2014, it was $4.780 per gallon at 2nd/State (5% discount off that price for cash), $4.739 per gallon at 4th/Main.
 It's much higher in Carcross, but you won't need to fuel up there.

 - if you're coming up in May, you may want to know when the ice leaves Emerald Lake